Jakarta railway: Jakarta–Tanjung Priok segment

 In 1898, The entire BOS line was acquired by SS.
-Soon after the acquisition was completed, a line was built from Batavia BOS Station to Tanjung Priok, as well as the the line to Anyer Kidul, so that Batavia BOS was no longer considered a terminus station.
+Soon after the acquisition was completed, a line was built from Batavia BOS Station to Tanjung Priok, as well as the line to Anyer Kidul, so that Batavia BOS was no longer considered a terminus station.
 The junction of these two lines met at a station and signal post, which would later be named Kampung Bandan.
 This connection with Tanjung Priok operated as two single tracks; then several years later it was changed to a single double track on the Kampong Bandan–Priok line.
 With the "duality" of Batavia stations (NIS and BOS), the operation of this system became increasingly complex, considering that the intersection, which was located close together, was an area that was very vulnerable to the danger of work accidents and difficulties for train services.

 To connect the Batavia–Meester Cornelis (Jatinegara) section with Tanjung Priok, on 1 March 1904, the Kemayoran–Ancol–Tanjung Priok line was completed.
 This line connected Ancol with a block post called Pisangbatu (now Rajawali).
 Furthermore, this line was then connected to Meester Cornelis, so that this line was seen as similar to a double track, even though it was actually a pair of single tracks whose job was to separate trains heading to Batavia and those heading to Tanjung Priok.

 As train traffic around Batavia grew busier, a number of renovations were undertaken on the Batavia–Tanjung Priok line.
 First, a new line was built leading to the newly built Station, to separate freight trains heading to the port from passenger trains no disrupting freight traffic.
 The new station was opened to the public on 6 April 1925, coinciding with the launch of the Priok–Meester Cornelis (Jatinegara) commuter line.
 The launch also commemorated SS's 50th anniversary.
 Second, in connection with the completion of Batavia-Benedenstad Station (now Jakarta Kota), the track intersection was removed in 1925 and a Batavia–Priok double track crossing bridge was built over the existing Batavia–Kemayoran–Meester Cornelis double track (now Kampung Bandan as a result of a study by the government and JICA).
 The aim was to avoid disrupting the operation of trains and KRL from Weltevreden that would continue their journey to Priok.
 The crossing point was 1700 m from the Station area.